ahmadsoe/ember-highcharts/README.md

 - Added an ability to use Highstock and Highmaps.
 - The addon no longer automatically imports the Highcharts Bower package, letting user import desired package manually.

+### 0.0.6

+- Updated tests.
+- Added Highstock demo to the dummy app.